Thousands are feared dead and thousands more are missing in flood-ravaged eastern Libya

 Footage showed dozens of bodies covered by blankets in the yard of one hospital.
 Another image showed a mass grave piled with bodies.
 More than 1,500 corpses were collected, and half of them had been buried as of Tuesday evening, the health minister for eastern Libya said.

-The death toll in Derna alone has exceeded 5,300, the state-run news agency quoted Mohammed Abu-Lamousha, a spokesman for the east Libya interior ministry, as saying Tuesday.
-Derna’s ambulance authority earlier put the toll at 2,300.
+At least one official put the death toll at more than 5,000.
+The state-run news agency quoted Mohammed Abu-Lamousha, a spokesman for the east Libya interior ministry, as saying that more than 5,300 people had died in Derna alone.
+Derna’s ambulance authority said earlier Tuesday that 2,300 had died.

 But the toll is likely to be higher, said Tamer Ramadan, Libya envoy for the International Federation of Red Cross and Red Crescent Societies.
 He told a U.N. briefing in Geneva via videoconference from Tunisia that at least 10,000 people were still missing.
 He said later Tuesday that more than 40,000 people have been displaced.